-If the Respondent is found responsible for violating this policy, the Adjudicator will confer with Chief Academic and Compliance Officer or their designee or their designee,36 to determine sanctions and remedies.
-In determining the appropriate sanctions and remedies, the Adjudicator and Chief Academic and Compliance Officer, or their designee may consider a number of factors, including:
+If the Respondent is found responsible for violating this policy, the Adjudicator will confer with the Chief Academic and Compliance Officer or their designee,35 to determine sanctions and remedies.
+In determining the appropriate sanctions and remedies, the Adjudicator and Chief Academic and Compliance Officer or their designee may consider a number of factors, including:

-- The nature of the conduct at issue, including whether it involved violence. - The impact of the conduct on the Complainant. - The impact of conduct on SAE Institute community. - Theability of SAEInstitute, going forward, to maintain as a feand respectful environment conducive to learning. - Any previous conduct violations by the Respondent, both at SAE Institute or elsewhere, as well as any criminal convictions.
+- o The nature of the conduct at issue, including whether it involved violence. - o The impact of the conduct on the Complainant. - o The impact of conduct on SAE Institute community. - o The ability of SAE Institute, going forward, to maintain a safe and respectful environment conducive to learning. - o Any previous conduct violations by the Respondent, both at SAE Institute or elsewhere, as well as any criminal convictions.